• Skip to main content

 The parameter ensures the use of a maximum of 100 meters of wire to be terminated from the sensor up to the receiving circuit and yet keep the accuracy within 5% of tolerance levels.

-Four Wire RTD: The four wire RTD is probably the most efficient technique of producing accurate results even when the actual rtd is placed at far away distances from the monitor display.
+The four wire RTD is probably the most efficient technique of producing accurate results even when the actual rtd is placed at far away distances from the monitor display.

 The method cancels out all lead wire discrepancies to produces extremely accurate readings.
 The principle of operation is based on supplying a constant current through the RTD and measuring the voltage across it through a high impedance measuring device.

-The method eliminates the inclusion of a bridge network and yet provides much credible outputs.
-The figure shows a typical four wire RTD wiring layout; here a precisely dimensioned constant current derived from a suitable source is applied through L1, L4 and the RTD.
+The figure above shows a typical four wire RTD wiring layout; here a precisely dimensioned constant current derived from a suitable source is applied through L1, L4 and the RTD.

 A proportional result becomes directly available across the RTD through L2 and L3 and can be measured with a high impedance DVM, irrespective of its distance from the sensing element.
-Here, L1, L2, L3, and L4 which are the resistances of the wires, become insignificant values that have no influence on the actual readings.

 How to Make a Homemade RTD High Temperature Sensor